codeurjc/SquirrelDrey/README.md

 | `getCountDownLatch`  | String:id | `ICountDownLatch` | Returns a distributed Hazelcast CountDownLatch associated to the Algorithm of this Task |

 > All `get[DATA_STRUCTURE]` methods above are a simple encapsulation that allows SquirrelDrey to properly dispose all the distributed data structures associated to one algorithm when it is over.
 Users can always get any Hazelcast distributed object by calling `Task.hazelcastInstance.get[DATA_STRUCTURE]` instead of `Task.get[DATA_STRUCTURE]`, but **they are responsible of destroying them at some time during the execution**.
 You may prefer doing this when you want a distributed object to be **common to every algorithm** and not just to one.

+#### System properties

+- **hazelcast-config**: path to hazelcast configuration file.
+Default to `"src/main/resources/hazelcast-config.xml"`, which ultimately leads to [this file](https://github.com/codeurjc/SquirrelDrey/blob/master/squirrel-drey/src/main/resources/hazelcast-config.xml).
+- **mode**: `PRIORITY` (default) or `RANDOM`.
+Defines the strategy followed by SquirrelDrey to select the next task to solve.
+- **idle-cores-worker**: number of cores that will remain idle per worker.
+Default is 1, so ideally worker communications will never get blocked, but this property can be increased to ensure it.
+- **idle-cores-app**: number of cores that will remain idle in the application.
+Default is 3/4 of the cores.
+- **init-timeout**: minutes that a worker node will wait for the HazelCast CP subsystem cluster to be up and ready.
+If it elapses, then the worker Java process will be terminated.
+- **devmode**: if true 2 worker nodes will be automatically launched by the library when initializing a new `AlgorithmManager`.
+- **cp-member-count** _(CP Hazelcast config property)_: number of CP members.
+Default: 3 (MINIMUM)
+- **cp-session-heartbeat** _(CP Hazelcast config property)_: interval in seconds for the periodically-committed CP session heartbeats.
+Default: 30
+- **cp-session-ttl** _(CP Hazelcast config property)_: duration in seconds for a CP session to be kept alive after the last heartbeat.
+Default: 180
+- **cp-missing-member-autoremoval**: _(CP Hazelcast config property)_: duration in seconds to wait before automatically removing a missing CP member from the CP subsystem.
+For a normal-operating system this property is not necessary in principle, as master node will immediately remove the CP member from the CP group on member disconnection.
+Default: 300

 ## Some thoughts about Hazelcast approach compared to other alternatives